Craigleith railway station

-Craigleith railway station served the area of Craigleith, Edinburgh, Scotland, from 1879 until its closure in 1962.
+Craigleith railway station served the area of Craigleith, in Edinburgh, Scotland, from 1879 until its closure in 1962.
 It was located on the Leith Branch and the Barnton Branch.

 History

 The station was opened on 1 August 1879 by the Caledonian Railway and featured two goods sidings to the east, one of which served Craigleith Quarry.
-The station's name was changed to Craigleith from Blackhall on 1 July 1922.
-The stations ultimately closed on 30 April 1962.
+The station's name was changed to Craigleith for Blackhall on 1 July 1922.
+The station was ultimately closed on 30 April 1962.